 It is expected that students admitted to the program will have a strong disciplinary foundation in physical activity and wellness, health promotion, exercise science or nutrition science.
 Individuals lacking background in these areas will be required to make up deficiencies before admission.
 Other requirements may be necessary depending on the area of study and will be determined by the mentor and executive committee.

-Admission decisions are based on the compatibility of the applicant's research interests and career goals with the purpose of the degree program, previous academic training, GPA, GRE scores, recommendations, available funding and a match of research interests with available mentors.
+Admission decisions are based on the compatibility of the applicant's research interests and career goals with the purpose of the degree program, previous academic training, GPA, GRE scores, recommendations, available funding, and a match of research interests with available mentors.

 It is expected that doctoral students will spend a minimum of three years in full-time residence.
 The intent is to involve and embed the student in ongoing research as well as class study.
 Thus, all doctoral students are to be full-time students and hold part-time appointments (20 hours per week) as teaching or research assistants.
 As such, to be accepted into the program, funding must be available and students must have the expertise, experience and willingness to teach courses or laboratories in the exercise and wellness or nutrition undergraduate curriculum or be a research assistant as funding allows.

-Students must fulfill the requirements of Graduate Education and the College of Health Solutions.
+Applicants must fulfill the requirements of Graduate Education and the College of Health Solutions.

 School of Nutrition and Health Promotion | NHI2 410